 A declaration of due diligence must be documented with every attempt to serve the papers in person.
 The server has to sign the document under the penalty of perjury.
-A Proof of Service should be filled and signed, wherein the server has to make sure to write the name of the person he or she left the papers with (or a detailed physical description).
+A Proof of Service should be filled and signed, wherein the server has to write the name of the person he or she left the papers with (or a detailed physical description).
 Substituted service is often done ten days after the papers are mailed.

 The acknowledgment of service by mail by the signature of the receipt allows for this method.
 The server is responsible for mailing the summons and complaint to the defendant with twin copies of the notice and acknowledgment receipt.
 The purpose of one copy is to be signed by the defendant as proof of receipt in the mail and returned to the server so that they can fill out a proof of service with the details.
 However, it is necessary to attach the returned Notice and Acknowledgement of Receipt since the service by Notice and Acknowledgment of Receipt is complete on the date the other side signs the Acknowledgment of Receipt portion of the form.

 Eviction or unlawful detainer cases require different forms of service.
 However, the landlord can conduct nail and mail service by posting on the premises at issue in the eviction and mailing after many attempts to serve have been passed.
 Often, this is after the server has tried to locate the person to be served and cannot find any individual on the site.
 Consequently, a Declaration of Due Diligence, as well as an application to the court asking for permission to nail and mail, must be done.
 If the application is approved, the server is allowed to post the summons in a highly conspicuous place and send the papers by certified mail to the tenant’s last known address.